 Turn your favorite chocolate chip cookies into the perfect fall treat.
-These pumpkin chocolate chip cookies are soft & chewy with a delicious pumpkin spice flavor and lots of melty chocolate chips.
-These chocolate chip pumpkin cookies are quick, easy & completely addictive.
+These pumpkin chocolate chip cookies are soft and chewy with a delicious pumpkin spice flavor and lots of melty chocolate chips.

 These pumpkin chocolate chip cookies have such a delicious pumpkin flavor, soft and chewy texture, and delicious pumpkin-chocolate combo.
 They’re so perfect for fall – and such a delicious way to enjoy pumpkin spice.